-- Introduction to the Sales Contract. pp. 453-54, pp. 454-62 (skim), pp. 472-477 This class will provide an overview for the process for buying or selling a home, and will cover how the Statute of Frauds applies to sales contracts. - Marketable Title and Duty to Disclose Defects. pp. 479-94.
+Introduction to the Sales Contract.

+This class will provide an overview for the process for buying or selling a home, and will cover how the Statute of Frauds applies to sales contracts.

+Marketable Title and Duty to Disclose Defects.

 All sales contracts require the seller to be able to provide "marketable title" to the buyer.
 We will explore what this means.
 We will also look at what duties sellers have with regard to disclosing latent and patent defects prior to closing.

-[Note: Lohmeyer is tricky, and I won't call on anyone for it.
-Focus on figuring out whether (1) the presence of a restrictive covenant violates marketable title and (2) the presence of a zoning restriction violates marketable title.]
+[Note: Lohmeyer is tricky, and I won't call on anyone for it.]

-Implied Warranty of Quality; the Deed. pp. 494-501, skim 513-518, read 518-521.
+Implied Warranty of Quality; the Deed.